jojo157/learning-platform/README.md

 - I used this [tutorial](https://www.youtube.com/watch?v=QKcVjdLEX_s) for learning purposes of using fetch with flask.
 - I used this [resource](https://stackoverflow.com/questions/34548311/data-from-textarea-with-line-breaks-to-database)to solve the issue where the white space on submitting an article was not being preserved.
 - I used this users [code](https://stackoverflow.com/questions/32237379/python-flask-redirect-to-https-from-http) to convert http to https.
-- Sean from tutoring for the javascript code that prevents only space characters being validated on a textarea input.
+- Sean from tutoring for the JavaScript code that prevents only space characters being validated on a text area input.

 ### Content

 - The Code Institute content helped greatly with this project.
-- Realpython was a great resource to understand PEP8.
+- Real python was a great resource to understand PEP8.
-- Materalise documentation was used extensively.
+- Materalize documentation was used extensively.

 ### Acknowledgements